redcode/run-jsmoo-z80-test/README.md

 run-jsmoo-z80-test <JSON-file>...
 ```

 If `-` is passed as an argument, the script will read the JSON data from the standard input, run the tests it contains, and exit.
-Subsequent arguments will be ignored:
+Subsequent arguments will be ignored.

 Examples: